nuspell/misc-nuspell/3-checks/README.md

 Run regression test with Nuspell for latest commit or any specific commit on gathered word lists and compare with results from reference

     ./4-regression.sh

+## 4 Reporting

+TODO

+## 5 Profiling

+Profiling by means of perf and vallgrind (callgrind) is done by running the script:

+    ./5-profiling.sh

+The software needed is installed with:

+    sudo apt-get install valgrind kcachegrind linux-tools-common linux-tools-generic linux-tools-4.15.0-20-generic

+Before running the profiling script, make sure that at least the gathered word lists have been generated, see above.
+Note that here the development version of Nuspell is used!

+### Perf and hotspot

+First, go to a specific directory such as `./profiling/de_DE_frami`.
+The results for perf are in `perf.data` and can be viewed by:

+    perf report
+    perf list

+A gui for viewing perf's results is [hotspot](https://github.com/KDAB/hotspot).

+### Callgrind and kcachegrind

+To view the results from callgrind, go as well to a specific directory such as `./profiling/de_DE_frami` and run `kcachegrind`.
+It will open for the results in `callgrind.out.NUMBER`.